Exploring Dynamic Context for Multi-path Trajectory Prediction: Abstract

 \section{Abstract}

 To accurately predict future positions of different agents in traffic scenarios is crucial for safely deploying intelligent autonomous systems in the real-world environment.
-However, it remains a challenge due to the behavior of a target agent being affected by other agents dynamically, and there being more than one socially possible paths the agent could take.
+However, it remains a challenge due to the behavior of a target agent being affected by other agents dynamically and there being more than one socially possible paths the agent could take.
 In this paper, we propose a novel framework, named Dynamic Context Encoder Network (DCENet).
 In our framework, first, the spatial context between agents is explored by using self-attention architectures.
-Then, two LSTM encoders are trained to learn temporal context between steps by taking the observed trajectories and the extracted dynamic spatial context as input, respectively.
+Then, the two-stream encoders are trained to learn temporal context between steps by taking the respective observed trajectories and the extracted dynamic spatial context as input.
 The spatial-temporal context is encoded into a latent space using a Conditional Variational Auto-Encoder (CVAE) module.
 Finally, a set of future trajectories for each agent is predicted conditioned on the learned spatial-temporal context by sampling from the latent space, repeatedly.
-DCENet is evaluated on the largest and most challenging trajectory forecasting benchmark \textit{Trajnet} and reports a new state-of-the-art performance.
-It also demonstrates superior performance evaluated on the benchmark \textit{InD} for mixed traffic at intersections.
-A series of ablation studies are conducted to validate the effectiveness of each proposed module.
+DCENet is evaluated on one of the most popular challenging benchmarks for trajectory forecasting \textit{Trajnet} and reports a new state-of-the-art performance.
+It also demonstrates superior performance evaluated on the benchmark \textit{inD} for mixed traffic at intersections.
+A series of ablation studies is conducted to validate the effectiveness of each proposed module.
 Our code is available at \url{https://github.com/wtliao/DCENet}.